 Weekly Sunday collection:

-Sunday October 2, 2016 $ 13,366.69
+Sunday October 2, 2016 $ 13,877.89

+Please increase your Sunday offering by $5.00 each weekend.
 “I ask you one thing: do not tire of giving to God, but do not give your leftovers.”—Blessed Mother Teresa of Calcutta

 Police: As policemen and women are under attack throughout the country, we ask that you Please remember the members of our Stamford Police Department in your prayers.
 Likewise, remember in your prayers members of Stamford’s EMS and Fire Department, and our military women and men who protect our nation.